Creative Ways to Promote Any Event

 Many corporate events require that attendees wear name tags to be easily identified.
 These name tags can include names, titles and companies.
 When everyone is identified clearly at events, it can help ease introductions to others so that attendees can move on to more important activities during the event.

-While most name tags are worn at corporate events, social events still get use from them as well.
-Remember, identifying is critical.
+While most name tags are worn at corporate events, they are also used at social events.
+Remember, identification is critical.
 Use a name tag for a table number or a descriptive sign for food items.
-Make sure your attendees know and understand your purpose and who they are and why they are attending your event and not the one down the hall.
+Make sure your attendees know and understand your purpose, who they are, and why they are attending your event, not the one down the hall.

 Associating Each Visitor Appropriately: